Welcome to Buckton Fields

 Q. Will this development create an increase in traffic during the construction of Buckton Fields?
 What plans are in place to limit congestion during construction (site traffic)?

 While development work is in progress, every effort will be made to ensure that disruption to local residents is kept to the very minimum possible.
-At Buckton Fields, we would work with Daventry District Council to ensure reasonable hours of work to minimise any impacts of construction traffic, especially at peak times.
+At Buckton Fields, we will work with Daventry District Council to ensure reasonable hours of work to minimise any impacts of construction traffic, especially at peak times.
 Modern methods of construction and effective planning will help to reduce the levels of construction traffic.

 Q. Once Buckton Fields is complete what steps will be taken to limit congestion on the local roads?